neuropsychology/neuropsychology.R/README.md

 *Note: these brainclouds are based on the work of [Dr. Robin Carhart-Harris](http://www.imperial.ac.uk/people/r.carhart-harris).*

 ### Compare a patient's score with the parent population
 Your patient has an IQ of 78.
 What does it mean?
 You'd like to insert a plot in your report?
-Use the `assess()` fucntion, that compares your patient's score with the mean and standard deviation of your test (for the IQ, 100 and 15, respecetively).
+Use the `assess()` function, that compares your patient's score with the mean and standard deviation of your test (for the IQ, 100 and 15, respectively).

 ```R
 assess(score=78, mean=100, sd=15)